New kings of the road: Big motorbike makers rev up in Southeast Asia

-KUALA LUMPUR (Reuters) - Roads in Southeast Asia have been getting a little louder lately as motorcycle makers, an aspiring middle class and easy bank credit come together to breed a new genus of motorcyclists – the big-bike rider.
+KUALA LUMPUR, Oct 6 (Reuters) - Roads in Southeast Asia have been getting a little louder lately as motorcycle makers, an aspiring middle class and easy bank credit come together to breed a new genus of motorcyclists - the big-bike rider.

-Traffic in urban centers such as Jakarta, Kuala Lumpur and Ho Chi Minh City has long been characterized by swarms of small motorbikes and scooters.
-Honda Motor (7267.T) and Yamaha Motor (7272.T), the world’s biggest motorbike makers, have dominated this sprawling regional market.
+Traffic in urban centres such as Jakarta, Kuala Lumpur and Ho Chi Minh City has long been characterised by swarms of small motorbikes and scooters.
+Honda Motor and Yamaha Motor , the world’s biggest motorbike makers, have dominated this sprawling regional market.

 The landscape is slowly shifting as the Southeast Asian market, the world’s third-largest after China and India, undergoes a structural change.
 In Malaysia and Vietnam, motorbikes with bigger engine capacities are outselling their smaller cousins.

-Italy’s Ducati Motor Holding [DUMTG.UL], Japan’s Kawasaki and Austria’s KTM KTMP.VI are among motorbike makers looking to build a new axis of growth in this market of 600 million people as orders for larger bikes in first-world countries slow.
+Italy’s Ducati Motor Holding, Japan’s Kawasaki and Austria’s KTM are among motorbike makers looking to build a new axis of growth in this market of 600 million people as orders for larger bikes in first-world countries slow.

 They are wooing not just small-bike owners graduating to larger models.
 They are also chasing riders who already own a four-door subcompact sedan but have no qualms about taking on an additional financial commitment.